 During Huángchū [220-226], title was bestowed on the second son Bà.
 During Tàihé [227-238] title was bestowed on Bà’s four younger brother, all as Marquis Within the Passes.
 Bà during Zhèngshǐ [240-249] was appointed General of the Right Protecting the Army Attacking Shǔ, and was advanced in fief to Marquis of Bóchāng precinct, and always received generous favor from Cáo Shuǎng.
 When he heard Shuǎng had been executed, he was suspicious of his own position, and fled to Shǔ.
 Because of Yuān’s former achievements, Bà’s sons were pardoned and moved to Lèlàngjùn.
 (1)

 - (1) Wèilüè states: [Xiàhóu] Bà appellation Zhòngquán.
 Yuān was killed by Shǔ, and so Bà often gnashed his teeth in anger and had thoughts of revenge against Shǔ.
 During Huángchū [220-226] he became Assistant-General.
 In the Zǐwǔ campaign, Bà asked to lead the front, advanced to the Xīngshì border, and set camp within the Qū valley.
 The Shǔ people saw and knew it was Bà and sent down troops to attack him.
 Bà personally fought at the barricades until reinforcements arrived and then withdrew.
-Later he became General of the Right, stationed at Lǒngxī, and there gathered soldiers and equipment, and was also pleasing to him.
-During Zhèngshǐ [240-249] he replaced Xiàhóu Rú as [General] Protecting the Army Attacking Shǔ, under the command of [the General] Attacking the West.
-At the General Attacking the West Xiàhóu Xuán was Bà’s cousin’s son, and also Cáo Shuǎng’s younger brother-in-law.
+Later he became General of the Right, stationed at Lǒngxī, and there cared for soldiers and made peace with the Róng, both obtaining their pleased hearts.
+During Zhèngshǐ [240-249] he succeeded Xiàhóu Rú as [General] Protecting the Army Attacking Shǔ, under the command of [the General] Attacking the West.
+At the General Attacking the West Xiàhóu Xuán was Bà’s cousin’s son, and also Cáo Shuǎng’s younger cousin.
 When Sīmǎ [Yì] Xuān-wáng executed Cáo Shuǎng, he then summoned Xuán, and Xuán returned east.
 Bà heard Cáo Shuǎng had been executed and Xuán had been also been summoned, and believed disaster would come next, and in his heart was terrified.
 Also, Bà had previously been unfriendly with Inspector of Yōngzhōu Guō Huái, and Huái had replaced Xuán as [General] Attacking the West.
 Bà was exceedingly disturbed, and therefore fled to Shǔ.
 He hurried south to Yīnpíng but lost the road, entered Qióng valley, exhausted his supplies, killed his horse and traveled on foot.
 His leg was broken and he lied down beneath a cliff rock.
 He sent people to find the way, but none knew where it was.
 Shǔ heard of this, and therefore sent people to welcome Bà.
 Previously, in Jiàn’ān fifth year , at the time Bà’s younger female cousin was aged thirteen to fourteen years, at her home commandery, went out to collect firewood, and was kidnapped by Zhāng Fēi.
 Fēi knew she was the daughter of a good family, and so made her his wife.
 She bore a daughter, who became Liú Shàn’s Empress.
 Previously when Yuān was killed, Fēi’s wife asked to bury him.
 When Bà entered Shǔ, [Liú] Shàn met with him, and explained to him: “Your father himself came to harm in the past and that is all, not by my father’s own hand and blade.”
 [Liú Shàn] pointed at his son and presented him, saying: “This is the Xiàhóu family’s maternal side descendant.”
 Therefore [Xiàhóu Bà] received generous title and favor.

 Bà’s younger brother Wēi reached office as Inspector of Yǎnzhōu.
 (2)